yutianwuldeo/GR6901/week2_how_to_run_python.md

 Conda was created to help manage the complex dependencies and pre-compiled binary libraries that are necessary in scientific python.

-If you set up your python environment using the Anaconda Python Distribution or with miniconda, you should already have the **conda** command available on the command line.
 With it, you can easily install packages from an official, curated set of packages which are built and tested for a number of different system configurations on Linux, Windows, and macOS